ThomasRettig/thomas-rettig-hugo/content/posts/Hoefler&Co dirty tricks.md

 ## “Smoke and mirrors”

 Luc Devroye opines in his [Carleen Borsella page](http://luc.devroye.org/fonts-73731.html) that “[t]he motto at H&FJ [now known as Hoefler&Co] has always been smoke and mirrors", and that “they do not list any designers with their typefaces.”
 Which could turn out to be partially true.
-Designers are not credited on their work, which is of course are smart marketing ploy to impress on people that H&Co is a single studio.
+Designers are not credited on their work, which is of course is a smart marketing ploy to reinforce the idea of H&Co being a commercial type studio — to be seen as a forest instead of a group of trees.